-Petroleum Engineer has been touted as one of the most lucrative professions of today.
+Petroleum engineers have been touted as ones who have the most lucrative professions of today.
 With a cool six-figure salary, many have joined what is called a “black gold rush” starting in early 2000’s.
 Among the hopefuls, a good number of engineers realized the high demand for skilled workers to extract the wealth of oil and gas in other parts of the world and took their talents overseas where they were often offered even bigger salaries.
 An average of $58,818 bonus definitely did not hurt either, and skilled American engineers flocked to the Middle East seeking this personal fortune.

 Qatar, Saudi Arabia, and Kuwait are among the international oil production heavyweights and also the most active recruiters of American petroleum engineers.
 To understand exactly what the tax requirements are for American expats, we must first understand the tax situation of their current resident countries.
 Here is a quick summary of each country’s tax policy.

 - No taxes on employee earnings or employer-provided benefits on either local or expatriate employees

 - No estate or gift taxes

 - No social security taxes

 - Allowable deductions for interest payments, salaries, rentals, depreciation, and etc.